-How to Create and Use Scopes and Collections
+How to Create and Use Scopes & Collections

-You can create scopes and collections from any of the Couchbase SDKs, couchbase-cli, REST APIs, N1QL, or from the UI.
-N1QL queries become much simpler and syntactically briefer as you no longer need to qualify different document types using “where type = xxx”.
-Instead you simply refer to the collection directly.
+In particular, N1QLN1QL queries become much simpler and syntactically briefer as you no longer need to qualify different document types using

-In the example shown below, we use N1QL (I executed the N1QL statements using cbq) to create a scope, a couple of collections and indexes and run a simple query that joins two collections.
+In the example shown below, we use N1QL (I executed the N1QL statements using cbq shell) to create a Scope, a couple of Collections and some indexes.
+Then we run a simple query that joins two Collections.

-As you may know Couchbase currently allows you to have 30 buckets in a single cluster.
-Scopes and Collections allow orders of magnitude higher numbers of these entities to be created.
+Couchbase currently allows you to have 30 Buckets in a single cluster.
+Scopes and Collections allow you to create orders-of-magnitude higher numbers of these entities.

-Since collections are the containers that actually hold the data and scopes organize related collections, you would typically have fewer scopes than collections.
-Global Secondary Indexes would be created on collections and it would be common for a collection to have multiple indexes.
+Since Collections actually contain the data and Scopes organize related Collections, you typically have fewer Scopes than Collections.
+Global Secondary Indexes (GSIs) are created on Collections, and a Collection commonly has multiple indexes.